Derpduck/L4D2-Comp-Stripper-Rework/README.md

 * **l4d2_fireworks_noise_block** - Silenced the firework sounds on the Dark Carnival finale

 #### Other Redundant Files
-* **addons/sourcemod/configs/confogl/mapinfo.txt** - This mapinfo file serves no purpose and should be removed from all servers using Sir's L4D2 competitive rework, instead mapinfo should be loaded from the config folder
+* **addons/sourcemod/configs/confogl/mapinfo.txt** - This mapinfo file serves no purpose for competitive configs, instead mapinfo should be loaded from the config folder
 * **addons/sourcemod/configs/l4d2lib/mapinfo.txt** - Same as above
 * **addons/sourcemod/configs/confogl/entityremove.txt** - Redundant file that defines list of entities to be removed